 Losing your loved one is already a difficult adjustment.
 Remembering and honoring them shouldn’t come at a cost harder to handle than the emotional toll.
 Don’t let the pressure or societal “norms” force you to take on financial burdens that will tax you more than your late loved one would want.
 Moving forward and showing reverence for those who have passed on doesn’t have to be a financial labor.
 Cherish the memories and honor them – without worrying about the final bill.

-Allow us to take the weight and worry off your shoulder at this vital time; let us save you from the financial stressors.
+Allow us to take the weight and worry off your shoulders at this vital time; let us save you from the financial stressors.
 At After.com, we are here for you.